BBC Red Button: Compatibility

 The service was initially compatible with ONdigital and ITV Digital boxes, though loading speeds were slower than newer Freeview boxes.

 Page numbers were introduced in 2004 to aid navigation, with 3-digit page numbers matching with those of the analogue Ceefax in 2006.
 Pages exclusive to digital are given a four digit number.
 An index navigation screen was also introduced, replacing the previous BBCi Menu.

 The Teletext service from the UK commercial broadcasters had stopped supporting the old boxes in 2005.
 As of 2010, the ONdigital boxes only load pages 100 and 199 and some interactive services that use channel 301, if any other page is loaded it exits the service.

 Usage of these boxes dwindled further as technology developed.
 They used "original" technology and as such were not upgradable.
 Following each regional changeover to full digital TV broadcasting, the remaining units are no longer of use, as they do not support the "8K-mode" for DVB-T introduced across the UK as part of the digital switchover.

+On Freely, the service is available to users who have an aerial.